RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning

 \textbf{Models.} Experiments are primarily conducted on the Llama-3-8B-Instruct model, which serves as our main evaluation backbone due to its strong instruction-following ability and open accessibility.
-To assess cross-model generality, we additionally reproduce all experiments on Mistral-7B-Instruct, a compact yet competitive architecture.
+To assess cross-model generality, we reproduce all experiments on Mistral-7B-Instruct, a compact yet competitive architecture.
 All unlearning methods---including RapidUn and all baselines---are implemented under a unified \textit{LoRA-based parameter-efficient fine-tuning (PEFT)} framework.
 LoRA adapters are inserted into both attention and MLP projection layers with rank $r=16$, scaling factor $\alpha=16$, and dropout rate $0.05$.
 Only LoRA parameters are updated during training, while the pretrained backbone remains frozen.

-This minimizes computation overhead and prevents catastrophic forgetting, making it particularly suitable for small-sample unlearning.
+\textbf{Training protocol.} All approximate unlearning methods share the same LoRA configuration and optimization budget for fair comparison.
+Influence scores and sample weights are precomputed once, and LoRA training then proceeds with fixed weights.
+This matches our target setting of rapid PEFT unlearning under limited supervision.

 \textbf{Baselines.} We adopt two supervised fine-tuning baselines and three approximate unlearning baselines.
 (1) \emph{Retrain} fine-tunes the model from the clean checkpoint using only the non-poisoned subset $\mathcal{D}_{\text{keep}}$, representing an ideal yet costly forgetting reference.
 (2) \emph{Retain-Only} fine-tunes on the retain buffer $\mathcal{D}_r$ without forget supervision, serving as a lower bound for unlearning efficacy.
-(3) \emph{GA}~\citep{yao2024mu-llm} applies ascent on the forget loss and descent on the retain loss simultaneously.
-(4) \emph{Fisher Forgetting}~\citep{shi2023deepclean} estimates a diagonal Fisher matrix and penalizes deviations along important parameters.
-(5) \emph{LoReUn}~\citep{li2024loreun} reweights ascent magnitudes by loss values while applying uniform descent. \textit{RapidUn} generalizes this idea by assigning influence-derived adaptive weights to both forget and retain samples, enabling finer control and interpretability.
+(3) \emph{GA} applies ascent on the forget loss and descent on the retain loss simultaneously.
+(4) \emph{Fisher Forgetting} estimates a diagonal Fisher matrix and penalizes deviations along important parameters.
+(5) \emph{LoReUn} reweights ascent magnitudes by loss values while applying uniform descent. \textit{RapidUn} derives adaptive weights from directional sample-level influence signals over both forget and retain data.